Your First Cup: An Introduction to the Java EE Platform

 DukesBirthdayBean to calculate who is older, and then displays the difference in years between the user and Duke and the average age difference of all users.

 firstcup-war web application consists of the following:

-greeting.xhtml: An XHTML page that uses the JavaServer Faces Facelets tag libraries.
+greeting.xhtml: A Facelets-enabled XHTML page, which is a page that uses the JavaServer Faces Facelets tag libraries.
 Users can type their birth date in a field and submit it for comparison against Duke's birth date.

 response.xhtml: A Facelets-enabled XHTML page that tells the user whether he or she is older or younger than Duke, based on the date the user entered in the